Gregory Corso: Childhood

 home, a branch of the Catholic Church Charities.
 Corso's father, Sam "Fortunato" Corso, a garment center worker, found the infant and promptly put him in a foster home.
 Michelina came to New York from Trenton but her life was threatened by Sam.
 One of Michelina's sisters was married to a New Jersey mobster who offered to give Michelina her "vengeance," that is to kill Sam.
 Michelina declined and returned to Trenton without her child.
 Sam consistently told Corso that his mother had returned to Italy and deserted the family.
 He was also told that she was a prostitute and was "disgraziata" (disgraced) and forced into Italian exile.
 Sam told the young boy several times, "I should have flushed you down the toilet."
 It was 67 years before Corso learned the truth of his mother's disappearance.

 Corso spent the next 11 years in foster care in at least five different homes.
 His father rarely visited him.
 When he did, Corso was often abused: "I'd spill jello, and the foster home people would beat me.
 Then my father would visit, and he'd beat me again—a double whammy."
-As a foster child, Corso was among thousands that the Church aided during the Depression, with the intention of reconstituting families as the economy picked up.
+As a foster child, Corso was among thousands that the Church aided during the Great Depression, with the intention of reconstituting families as the economy picked up.
 Corso went to Catholic parochial schools, was an altar boy and a gifted student.
 His father, in order to avoid the military draft, brought Gregory home in 1941.
 Nevertheless, Sam Corso was drafted and sent overseas.

 Corso, then alone, became a homeless child on the streets of Little Italy.
 For warmth he slept in subways in the winter, and then slept on rooftops during the summer.
 He continued to attend Catholic school, not telling authorities he was living on the streets.
 With permission, he took breakfast bread from a bakery in Little Italy.
 Street food stall merchants would give him food in exchange for running errands.